 - 4.6 Most respondents agreed the role of the practice educator should be extended to all qualified, registered (and where relevant, annotated) prescribers with the relevant skill, knowledge and experience to support safe and effective learning.
-They felt non-medical prescribers have a significant and valuable role in developing others, and would help improve access to prescribing training for HCPC registrants. - 4.7 Some respondents felt further guidance was required to clarify the skills, knowledge and experience required to act as a practice educator, and thought should be given to the different prescribing rights across different professions, and how that might affect who the practice educator could engage with. - 4.8 We will look to develop relevant guidance, ideally working with other regulators and organisations to produce a shared resource.
-However, we do not anticipate that this will be published before the launch of the revised standards.
+They felt non-medical prescribers have a significant and valuable role in developing others, and would help improve access to prescribing training for HCPC registrants. - 4.7 Some respondents felt further guidance was required to clarify the skills, knowledge and experience required to act as a practice educator, and thought should be given to the different prescribing rights across different professions, and how that might affect who the practice educator could engage with. - 4.8 We will take account of this feedback in developing any guidance to support the Framework.